MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Turing.md

 ## A Theoretical General Purpose Computer

-While not a new idea, [the first general purpose digital computers](https://en.wikipedia.org/wiki/History_of_computing_hardware#Advent_of_the_digital_computer) were decades away in the 1930's when Turing described him simple *stored-program computer*.
+While not a new idea, [the first general purpose digital computers](https://en.wikipedia.org/wiki/History_of_computing_hardware#Advent_of_the_digital_computer) were decades away in the 1930's when Turing described his simple *stored-program computer*.
 Turing would describe the elements needed and the mechanism to maintain information (states) during program execution.

 ## The Turing Machine